Brian Pinho, left, and Scott Mayfield at Islanders training camp...

 Last season started promisingly for Mayfield as he entered the first season of a seven-year, $24.5 million deal.
 But he blocked a shot with his left ankle in the season opener against the Sabres and missed the next two weeks.

-He came back and tried to play through the discomfort but the decision was ultimately made for Mayfield to undergo surgery.
+He came back and tried to play through the discomfort, but the decision ultimately was made for Mayfield to undergo surgery.

 “I went through a lot this summer,” Mayfield said.
 “I was non-weight bearing on it.
 It took a while.
 You kind of feel something and you realize it’s fine.
-I’ve never had surgery before so you’ve got to trust it works.”
+I’ve never had surgery before, so you’ve got to trust it works.”

-Mayfield said he started feeling more confident by mid-summer and was able to go through battle drills with his teammates during informal skates in August.
+Mayfield said he started feeling more confident by midsummer and was able to go through battle drills with his teammates during informal skates in August.

 “In camp, I knew I was 100%,” Mayfield said.

-The top four defensemen — Noah Dobson, Adam Pelech, Ryan Pulock and Alexander Romanov — all averaged more than 20 minutes of ice time through the first three games while Mayfield, one of the key penalty killers, averaged 16:35.
+The top four defensemen — Noah Dobson, Adam Pelech, Ryan Pulock and Alexander Romanov — all averaged more than 20 minutes of ice time through the first three games while Mayfield, one of the key penalty-killers, averaged 16:35.

 But while Reilly and Mayfield are considered the Islanders’ third pair, coach Patrick Roy said he trusts all six defensemen in all situations.